kubernetes/enhancements/keps/sig-api-machinery/4330-compatibility-versions/README.md

 -->

 ### Risks and Mitigations

+Risk: Introducing this change increases the maintenance burden on Kubernetes maintainers.

+Why we think this is managable:

+- We already author features to be gated.
+The only change here is include enough information about features so that they can be selectively enabled/disabled based on compatibility version.
+- We already manually deprecate/remove features.
+This change will instead leave features in code longer, and require feature gates to track at which verion a feature is deprecated/removed.
+The total maintenance work is about the same.
+- Some maintenance becomes simpler as the additional version data about features makes them easier to reason about and keep track of.

 <!--
 What are the risks of this proposal, and how do we mitigate?
 Think broadly.